lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 The source code and more documentation can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/test/robotframework

+HMI
+===

+See :ref:`hmi-virtual-machine` for running the HMI and operation manager docker container.

 TMA PXI
 =======

 This is the PXI where the control code for all subsystems is running.
-To be able to configure the TMA PXI, the development PC should be configured as shown in the deployment document
+To be able to configure the TMA PXI, the development PC should be configured as shown in the deployment document.

 1. Download the PXI repository: https://gitlab.tekniker.es/aut/projects/3151-LSST/LabVIEWCode/PXIController
 2. Open the LSST_MainControllerPXI.lvproj.